onflow/ccf/ccf_specs.md

 ### Terminology

+This specification uses requirements terminology, CBOR terminology, and CDDL terminology.

+#### Requirements Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](https://www.rfc-editor.org/info/rfc2119)] [[RFC8174](https://www.rfc-editor.org/info/rfc8174)] when, and only when, they appear in all capitals, as shown here.

-This specification makes use of CBOR and CDDL terminology.

-#### CBOR
+#### CBOR Terminology

-This specification uses these CBOR data items as defined in RFC 8949:
+This specification uses this subset of CBOR data items as defined in RFC 8949:
 - nil
 - bool
 - positive integer